Terracotta Warriors AR: Experience one of the most significant archaeological discoveries in history through augmented reality.

 Brian Yetzer presented the Terracotta Warriors AR project during the Augmented World Expo in Santa Clara, California.

-Yetzer Studio AR solutions
+Yetzer Studio solutions delivers measurable results.